Tell Your Story

 Debra: My story begins with a USO dance

+In March 1964, St. Louis, MO had a USO in the basement of what I believe was a veterans building.
+It was downtown near the city hall.
 My friend heard about a Saturday dance.
 We went.
 I met my future husband that night.
 He and his friends were stationed at Fort Leonard Wood (Fort Lost in the Woods).
 They came up to St. Louis.
+I went again and again to meet up with Bill.
+We wrote letters during the week.
+Met again at the USO.
+I invited him to the Easter church service and dinner with my family.

 We were married 6 weeks shy of 55 years when Bill passed away from Agent Orange.